zerfithel/csnake/README.md

 typedef struct Snake {
-    int x; // x coordinate of segment int y; // y coordinate of segment int direction; // direction where snake is moving struct Snake *next; // pointer to the next 'clone' of this structure, if it points to NULL it means we are at last segment
+    int x; // x coordinate of segment int y; // y coordinate of segment struct Snake *next; // pointer to the next 'clone' of this structure, if it points to NULL it means we are at last segment
 } Snake;
 ```